twitter/communitynotes/content/diversity-of-perspectives.md

 This approach has a number of benefits.
 First, it reflects the reality that people’s views can be nuanced, rather than defined by demographics.
 Second, in support of Birdwatch’s focus on transparency, it allows people working with [Birdwatch public data](../data) to replicate, analyze and audit how Birdwatch works, as it allows Birdwatch to run entirely on publicly available data.

-We are constantly evaluating ways to improve this approach (and [welcome suggestions](../feedback)) This current method has shown promising results in helping find quality notes: in surveys of people on Twitter in the US, the majority of respondents found notes designated 'currently rated helpful' by Birdwatch contributors to be “somewhat” or “extremely” helpful — this includes people from across the political spectrum.
+We are constantly evaluating ways to improve this approach (and [welcome suggestions](../feedback)) This current method has shown promising results in helping find quality notes: in surveys of people on Twitter in the US, the majority of respondents found notes that earned a status of "Helpful" by Birdwatch contributors to be “somewhat” or “extremely” helpful — this includes people from across the political spectrum.

 If you're interested in the math and code powering Birdwatch, take a look at our [Note Ranking: Under the Hood](../note-ranking/) section.